hebbmcclure/scaffold/docs/USAGE_GUIDE.md

 Another advantage of these elements is that they manage all interaction with the WebDriver internally.
 Most frameworks require the test write/page object maintainer to use the WebDriver to perform all their actions, which requires a lot of Selenium knowledge, and can also lead to race conditions, thread-safety issues, and the exposure of unnecessary complexity to the testers.

-In the millions of test cases run by Scaffold over the years, there has never been a reported occurrence of a StaleElementReferenceException.
+In the millions of test cases run by Scaffold over the years, there has never been a reported occurrence of a `StaleElementReferenceException`.
 This is possible because the framework manages the WebDriver and the WebElements internally, in a thread-safe and careful manner.
+It circumvents the possibility of a `StaleElementReferenceException` by always re-finding the element whenever an interaction occurs on it.
+This behavior is only possible when using Scaffold strongly typed elements, and not the raw Selenium element.
+It is strongly recommended to always use Scaffold strongly typed elements in order to benefit from all Scaffold feature.
+Usage of raw Selenium objects will result in unexpected behavior.

 A strongly typed element in scaffold can be one of the following:
 * ButtonWebElement